Graft - opening chapters

 Chapter Three

-My post-meltdown dream was blissfully calm compared to what had come before it.
+My post-meltdown dream was blissfully calm.
 I sat on our front doorstep, a six-legged mouse lying dead by my paws.
 My whiskers nervously twitched as Mom and Dad walked up the driveway, finally home; my pointed ears only reached up to their knees, so it was hard to read their expressions as they inspected my gift.
-I didn’t know for sure how they felt until Dad scooped me up so I could nuzzle his face with my furry cheek and Mom petted me, praised me —
+I didn’t know for sure how they felt until Dad scooped me up so I could nuzzle his face with my furry cheek and Mom petted me, praised me—

 I was awake, and I didn’t deserve praise.
 I’d forgotten something, I was sure of it.